Nimberite-Development/Trigger-Nim/README.md

 # Trigger-Nim
+**Note**: This is not going to be maintained purely because I think it's limited in how it can be used, and I much prefer [Pulse](https://github.com/Nimberite-Development/Pulse-Nim) when compared to this.
+Use that, or fork this repo instead please!

 Trigger is a simple and half-assed attempt at an event system written in Nim, made for use in Nimberite!
 An example of how to use it:
 ```nim